Unitary quantum matter-bounce in a universe with a positive cosmological constant: Introduction

-Intriguingly, studies suggest that the outcome of singularity resolution in quantum cosmology can depend on the nature of the chosen clock.
-Models may appear singularity-free when \emph{slow clocks} are used (those reaching the classical singularity in finite coordinate time of the clock), yet remain singular with \emph{fast clocks} (which encounter the singularity only at an infinite value of the clock variable)~\cite{Gielen:2020abd, Gielen:2021igw, Gielen:2022tzi}.
-For instance, it has been demonstrated that for a perfect fluid-dominated universe, the Big Bang singularity occurs at finite time for a clock based on the fluid, but at infinite time for a volume-based clock, with quantization yielding distinct outcomes for singularity resolution depending on the clock choice \cite{Gielen:2020abd}.

-Keeping these issues in mind, this work focuses on the Wheeler-DeWitt quantization \cite{wheeler_superspace_nodate, dewitt_quantum_1967,Narlikar:1983lum} of a spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmological model.
+Keeping these issues in mind, this work focuses on the WDW quantization \cite{wheeler_superspace_nodate, dewitt_quantum_1967,Narlikar:1983lum} of a spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) cosmological model.
 The model incorporates pressureless dust, described using the \BK formalism~\cite{brown_dust_1995}, and a cosmological constant, introduced dynamically via the unimodular approach \cite{Unruh:1988in, Henneaux:1989zc}.
-Specifically, we consider two slow clocks --- one derived from \BK dust ($\td$) \cite{brown_dust_1995}, and the unimodular clock ($\tl$) associated with the cosmological constant \cite{Unruh:1988in, Henneaux:1989zc, Kuchar:1991xd, Smolin:2009ti}.
-While both are viable, the unimodular clock emerge as a natural choice, as it is possible to construct unitarily evolving wave packets for this reference clock.
-In fact, with the unimodular clock, the quantization problem of the FLRW universe with dust and a cosmological constant has a \emph{remarkable resemblance to that of a hydrogen atom}, the quantum mechanics of which is well-explored.
+We consider the unimodular variable ($\tl$) associated with the cosmological constant as the clock \cite{Unruh:1988in, Henneaux:1989zc, Kuchar:1991xd, Smolin:2009ti}, and show the quantization problem of the FLRW universe with dust and a cosmological constant has a \emph{remarkable resemblance to that of a hydrogen atom}, the quantum mechanics of which is well-explored.
+The primary novel contribution of this work is the exact, analytical solutions of WDW equation for a dust-filled universe with $\Lambda > 0$, leading to unitarily evolving bouncing universe.
+This work primarily focuses on the implications for a positive cosmological constant ($\Lambda > 0$), while the detailed analysis of the negative cosmological constant sector ($\Lambda < 0$) is presented in \cite{QC-Letter}.

-Building on this correspondence, we analytically solve the Wheeler-DeWitt equation for this system and derive normalized stationary-state solutions.
-These solutions form the basis for numerically constructing unitarily evolving wave packets, which are then used to compute expectation values and quantum fluctuations for key cosmological observables.
-Our study specifically investigates singularity avoidance within this quantum framework and examines the characteristics of the resulting quantum bounce, particularly in relation to the wave packet's properties and expectation value of cosmological observables.
-Far from the bounce, the universe is shown to attain a semiclassical regime where the quantum dynamics converge with classical evolution.
-This paper primarily focuses on the implications for a positive cosmological constant ($\Lambda > 0$).
-The detailed analysis of the negative cosmological constant sector ($\Lambda < 0$), along with an extended discussion of the hydrogen atom correspondence, is presented in a companion paper~\cite{QC-Letter}.